marodrigues20/java-certifications/ocp-java-11-programmer-2/src/main/java/Appendix_A/review_question/java_platform_module_system.md

 2) Which of the following statements about var are true?
 (Choose all that apply.)

-A. A var can be used as a constructor parameter.
+A. A var can be used as a constructor parameter.  <br>
-B. The type of var is known at compile time
+B. The type of var is known at compile time  <br>
-C. A var cannot be used as an instance variable
+C. A var cannot be used as an instance variable  <br>
-D. A var can be used in a multiple variable assignment statement.
+D. A var can be used in a multiple variable assignment statement.  <br>
-E. The value of var cannot change at runtime.
+E. The value of var cannot change at runtime.  <br>
-F. The type of var cannot change at runtime.
+F. The type of var cannot change at runtime.  <br>
-G. The word var is a reserved word in Java.
+G. The word var is a reserved word in Java.  <br>

 Correct Answers: B; C; F